Radhina/project.sales.data.analysis.sql/README.md

 1. Which Product should we Order More or Less of?
 2. How should we Match Marketing and Communication Strategies to Customer Behaviour?
+3. How much can we spend on Acquiring New Customers?